 3) Look through all our proposal planning content and tools.

 4) Insure your engagement ring: Most jewelers recommend it, but a lot of couples overlook this step.
 We did a deep dive on how to get the right insurance for you.

-Finding creative marriage proposal ideas is tough and a truly great marriage proposal can be very hard to think of.
-You want to be original.
-You don’t want to over do it.
-You want her to say yes (and cry a lot).
+A truly great marriage proposal can be very hard to think of.
+You want to be original, but you don’t want to overdo it.
+You want your partner to say yes (and cry a lot).

-Think of a few places that are meaningful to your relationship and send your girlfriend (and 2-3 friends or family members) to visit these places.
-Throw in a salon appointment (hair and nails), and perhaps even a stop at a boutique to pick out a new dress.
+Think of a few places that are meaningful to your relationship and send your partner (and two to three friends or family members) to visit these places.
+Throw in a salon appointment (hair and nails), and perhaps even a stop at a boutique to pick out a new outfit.
 Along the way, have notes or cards (or even a voice recording of yourself) describing what each place or stop signifies.
-At the end of the scavenger hunt, propose with a romantic view in the background and have all the friends and family involved in planning the day there to celebrate after.
+At the end of the scavenger hunt, propose with a romantic view in the background and have all the friends and family members involved in planning the day there to celebrate after.

 photo by Susan Lines